kgumbs/shinto-samples/README.md

-Transform DevOps Team from IAC delivery (deploying "standard" template) to Platform Enablement Team.
+**Transform DevOps Team** from IAC delivery (deploying "standard" template) to Platform Enablement Team.
+Shinto is an extensible framework, allowing platform teams to standardize CICD processes and deployments across the enterprise.

+- Integrates with AWS Control Customizations via Event Bridge
+- Easily add Software-as-a-Service (SaaS) vendors or new pipeline stages

 **Shinto Framework** is an accelerator for DevOps teams for CDK-based pipelines.
 CICD Pipeline is the reference implementation for self-service AWS CodePipeline.
 Development teams submit a property file to the service to register a CDK pipeline.
 This will kick off the provisioning of the pipeline.
 In addition, pipelines will self-configure (mutate) based on different values and attributes set within a property file.